Inverting Gradient Attacks Makes Powerful Data Poisoning: Concluding remarks

 \section{Concluding remarks}

-In this work, we show that in training settings involving deep neural networks, which are not restricted to convex cases as in \cite{farhadkhani2022equivalence}, inverting malicious gradients can result in an effective data poisoning.
+In this work, we show that in training settings involving deep neural networks, which are not restricted to convex cases as in \cite{farhadkhani2022equivalence}, inverting malicious gradients can result in an effective data poisoning, achieving an availability attack.
 Our threat model uses several assumptions that should be further explored in future work: \begin{itemize} \item \textbf{The role of the auxiliary dataset}.
 In our experiments, it appears that the size of the auxiliary dataset plays only a small part in the success of the attack above a sufficient size.
 Further experiments should consider an auxiliary dataset with a distribution different than the training set or no auxiliary dataset at all. \item \textbf{Accessing the trained model's weights}.
 Performing an attack when the attacker estimates the victim's model with a surrogate model would open the threat model to a wider variety of cases. \item \textbf{The role of the feasible set}.
-Works on clean label poisoning \cite{geiping2021witches,shafahi2018poison} show that it is possible to design data poisons which deceive human annotators by resembling like legitimate images.
-Future work should consider exploring more constraining feasible sets for the attacker to reach such level of stealthiness. \item Finally, our threat model acts as a worst case scenario; future work should explore data poisoning availability attacks in a more common threat model, i.e. limiting the number of times the attacker can craft its poisons. \end{itemize}
+Works on clean label poisoning \cite{geiping2021witches,shafahi2018poison} show that it is possible to design data poisons which deceive human annotators by resembling legitimate images.
+Future work should consider exploring more constraining feasible sets for the attacker to reach such level of stealthiness. \item Finally, while both our threat model and that of the closest work of \cite{farhadkhani2022equivalence}limit the fraction of poison that the attacker is allowed to inject each time, future work should explore data poisoning availability attacks limiting also the \textbf{number of times the attacker can craft its poisons} during the training phase. \end{itemize}

 We chose to solve the poisoning optimization problem with gradient-based approaches which are computationally intense, limiting us in experimenting with larger models and datasets.
 Stronger gradient attacks that only require to steer the model in a direction only slightly dissimilar from honest gradients should also be explored to increase the chances for a stealth data poison to exist and to improve the attack success rate.
 Stronger or less computationally expensive data poisoning approach (that may not rely on gradient attacks) can be experimented to enhance the attack success rate.